 "Money is the last thing I think about.
 I could live on what I've already made for the next few centuries,” he told the Chicago Tribune.

-He bought them all brand new Harley Davidson motorcycles, which range in price from $7,000 to more than $40,000 today — depending on the model.
+He bought them all brand new Harley Davidson motorcycles, which ranged in price from $7,000 to more than $40,000 — depending on the model.

 "We were all in this thing, and we were training together beforehand," Reeves said to the Seattle Post-Intelligencer.
 "I just wanted ... to give a bigger thank-you to all these guys who helped me make this.”

 6. A fan once sued him for $3 million

 It sounds like a horrible episode of "Maury," but this actually happened, according to the Toronto Star.

 Ten years ago, a woman claimed Reeves hypnotized her, impersonated her husband, and fathered all four of her children.

 She pushed for $3 million per month in spousal support and $150,000 per month in retroactive child support for her fully adult kids.

 Reeves agreed to take a paternity test in 2010, and for once he wasn’t The One.
 It came back negative, and the judge threw the case out of court.